TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Bucket.md

 There is only one bucket on this server called `"adserver"`.

-With the following command, we can see it's content:
+With the following command, we can see its content:

 <br />